 The museum was set up in 1868, and its recent director is Uta Werlich.
-Such non-European exhibits on display in the museum come from Africa, North America, South America, South Asia, East Asia.
+Such non-European exhibits on display in the museum come from Africa, North America, South America, South Asia, and East Asia.

 One could find, for example, the Nduda statue of the 19th century from Yombe.
-North American collections display masks from the Northwest Coast Indians, South America displays ceramics, gold, silver, etc.
+North American collections display masks from the Northwest Coast Indians, and South America displays ceramics, gold, silver, etc.

 For South Asia, colorful Indian deities are on display, and East Asia has works from China, Japan, and Indonesia on display.
 Principally, items on display in the museum are too numerous to mention here.

 See Related: Best Things to Do in Aachen

 Deutsches Museum Verkehrszentrum